silverstripe/silverstripe-upgrader/README.md

-**The upgrader has mostly served its purpose.
-We're not actively looking at doing more work on it in the near future.
-If a community member would like become a maintainer then we're happy to grant them access on it.
-Please raise an issue to let us know if you would like to maintain this.**
+**The Silverstripe CMS Upgrader has mostly served its purpose.
+The core Silverstripe CMS team is not actively looking at doing more work on it in the near future.
+If a community member would like become a maintainer, then we're happy to grant them merge access after some basic due diligence.
+Please raise an issue to let us know if you would like to maintain this repo.**

 # Upgrader